mstksg/inCode/copy/entries/heroku-precompile.md

 these Haskell buildpacks were even written.
 Let's try to see how we can get a medium- to large- scale Haskell app on Heroku in 2013.

+As an **important note**: this method is a lot less elegant and maintanable (in principle) than the recommended buildpack method; only use it if you are absolutely certain that buildpacks won't work for you.

 How Heroku's Deploy/Proc System Works
 -------------------------------------